 Abstract

-In this paper we examine the different possible strategies when playing a type of extended chicken game, which involves both sides choosing when, not if, they are going to yield.
+In this paper I examine the different possible strategies when playing a type of extended chicken game, which involves both sides choosing when, not if, they are going to yield.
 I predict that it will be difficult to find a strategy which will consistently be more effective than yielding at the first chance possible.
-This assumption relays on similar papers on the difficulty of finding a “best strategy” for iterated PD and SD games.
-Experimental results show that under some conditions such a strategy is found, but its effectiveness isn’t much greater than that of the naïve strategy.
+This assumption relays on similar papers on the difficulty of finding a “best strategy” for iterated Prisoner’s Dilemma and Snowdrift games.
+Experimental results show that under some conditions, such a strategy is found, but its effectiveness is not much greater than that of the naïve strategy.

 Introduction

 The housemate game is a two player simultaneous game based on similar games such as the game of chicken or the snowdrift game.
-In the traditional version of the game, both players decide simultaneously between being a cooperating and defecting (see payoff table in figure 1).
+Both players represent two people who share a house and have to individually decide when to complete communal tasks, such as taking our the trash or washing the dishes.
+Both players want to see the dishes cleaned but neither want to go to the effort of washing them.
+The dishes being cleaned benefits both players, but the more time goes on without them being taken care of both suffer (smells, lack of sink space, etc).
+In the traditional game of chicken, both players decide simultaneously between continuing and yielding (see payoff table in figure 1).
 The principle of the game is that while it is to both players’ benefit if one player yields, the other player's optimal choice depends on what his opponent is doing: if his opponent yields, the player should not, but if the opponent fails to yield, the player should.
-There are a lot of papers on possible strategies for iterated versions of these kind of games but in this paper we try to take a look at one version in which players don’t choose if to defect, but when.
+There are a lot of papers on possible strategies for iterated versions of these kind of games but in this paper we try to take a look at one version in which players don’t choose whether to defect, but when to do so.

 In our version of the game, instead of choosing between two options, each player chooses an integer which represents how long he\she is willing to wait before completing a given communal task – when to yield.
 The payoff for the completion of this task decays as time passes.
 The amount by which the value decreases is given as a decay constant and is calculated as such: ValueTime=initalValue*Decaytime